Kreeda-Studios/express-on-steroids/doc/customMiddlewaring.md

     }
 }
 ```
   * In the given example, `login` middleware would run for `GET` request to `/v1/User/profile`.
 And no middleware would run for `POST` request.

-4. Finished adding middleware.
-If Middleware class is configured correctly, the login middleware should execute.
+4. Done.

 ## Things to notice.